 What are the restrictions for Lazada sellers to offer COD?

-Items need to be dispatched from Lazada’s sorting centre in Hong Kong or Mainland China.
+Items need to be dispatched from Lazada’s sorting center in Hong Kong or mainland China.
+As such, you generally have to be a local Chinese seller or a cross-border seller from overseas.

 Also, you can only use Lazada’s Express delivery service (LEX) and Ninjavan, which is a local last-mile delivery company collaborating with Lazada.